 If you are in the last few months of your life and feel that you are no longer able to manage at home, hospice may be a good option for you.
 Hospices are meant to feel more like a home than a hospital.
 They are designed and furnished to provide a peaceful, home-like environment for you and your family.

 In hospice, you will have your own room where you can bring some of your small personal items.
 Your family and friends can visit as much or as little as you wish.
 Nurses and care aides are always around and other members of the team are available as needed, including spiritual care.
 See facilities listed at the end of this page.

-If you live in residential care, our services help you remain at the facility as your illness progresses.
-If you are approaching end-of-life, hospice palliative care professionals may meet with you and work with the residential care staff to control pain and other symptoms.
-Talk to residential care staff if you have any questions.
+If you live in long-term care, our services help you remain at the home as your illness progresses.
+If you are approaching end-of-life, hospice palliative care professionals may meet with you and work with the long-term care staff to control pain and other symptoms.
+Talk to long-term care staff if you have any questions.